kiranshila/cybermonday/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.kiranshila/cybermonday.svg)](https://clojars.org/com.kiranshila/cybermonday)
 [![cljdoc badge](https://cljdoc.org/badge/com.kiranshila/cybermonday)](https://cljdoc.org/d/com.kiranshila/cybermonday/CURRENT)

+Cybermonday provides a Clojure(Script) interface to working with markdown as a hiccup AST.
+Beyond commonmark, GFM tables and a few other features are added.
+A default implementation is provided to transform this markdown IR to HTML hiccup for rendering.

+Try it out here on the [test app](https://kiranshila.github.io/cybermonday-test-app/)!

+## Motivation

 I've been frustrated with the space of Markdown manipulation in Clojure.
 Most libraries provide parsing to raw html, which is fine if you have a straightforward way to include that in whatever you are targeting.
 If however,